Brilliant Ideas! Companion Planting!

 Blue Boa Hyssop

-There are numerous flowering shrubs and perennials that work really well as companions with a mature lilac.
+There are numerous flowering shrubs and perennials that work well as companions with a mature lilac.
 Most of the above perennials are available in a wide range of colours, textures, and heights.
-Try a few with your mature lilac to create, colour through the seasons.
+Try a few with your mature lilac to create colour through the seasons.

 Happy Gardening